 Let's say that you have six books to organize on your bookshelf...

-Use a factorial to count how many possible ways you could organize your books.
-In this case, you could organize your books in "six factorial" different arrangements.
+We can use a factorial to count how many possible ways we could organize our books.
+In this case, we could organize our books in "six factorial" different arrangements.

-Now, back to our book example.
+Now, let's throw some probability into our book example.
 If these books are randomly arranged, what is the probability that they will be in alphabetical order?

-Answer: there is only one way to arrange these in alphabetical order.
+Answer: there is only one desired outcome, or one way to arrange these books in alphabetical order.
 However, there are 6! = 720 ways to arrange them, so the probability that they will be in alphabetical order is: